 Blog because you are passionate about something and you want to share that passion with the world.

 So true.
 Where can people find out more about you?
 Is there anything else you'd like to share?

 I'm also doing two talks in the next few weeks:

 - I'm doing a talk called ‘Blogging for Fun and Profit‘ for the WordPress Adelaide group on March 31st.
 So if you're a member of WordPress Adelaide (you need to be a WordPress user to join) please do come along.
 Register here.

 - I'm also part of a debate/dinner called ‘Eating Their Words' for the Adelaide Food & Wine Festival on Tuesday 8th April.
-Writer David Sly (Australian Gourmet Traveller, SALife Magazine), chef Phil Whitmarsh (The Daniel O'Connell Pub & Dining) George Ujvary (The Foodologist) and I will be debating food writing responsibilities and ethics, blogging, social media and the often complicated relationship between food writers, food bloggers and chefs.
-Entry price includes top nosh and drink at the Daniel O'Connell.
-More info and tickets here.
+Writer David Sly (Australian Gourmet Traveller, SALife Magazine), chef Phil Whitmarsh (The Daniel O'Connell Pub & Dining) George Ujvary (The Foodologist) and I will be debating food writing responsibilities and ethics, blogging, social media and the often complicated relationship between food writers, food bloggers, and chefs.
+Entry price includes top nosh and drinks at the Daniel O'Connell.

 If you haven't already done so check out The Hungry Australian here but be warned, it will definitely make you hungry!

 Which of Christina's food blogging tips are the most useful for you?
 Or maybe you're a food blogger and have something else to add?